sailormarc/network-science-assignments/README.md

 # ERGMs, percolation and compartmentmental models
-This folder contains assignments for a Network Science class I took in the fall semester 2023.
+This folder contains assignments for a Network Science class I took in the fall semester 2023 at the University of Zurich.
 It consists of two notebooks:

 ## ERGMs & robustness
 In this notebook we: